 Documented information is the key to ISO 9001 requirements.
-Implementing a quality management system as per ISO 9001 standards requires developing a long list of documents and records that reflects your processes and procedures.
+Developing a list of documents and records that reflects your processes and procedures and implementing a quality management system as per ISO 9001 standards are part of ISO 9001 Requirements.

 ISO 9001 Quality Manual: Different from previous versions of ISO 9001, a quality manual is not required as per ISO 9001 requirements.
 Although it is not a requirement, creating a quality manual will help you have a comprehensive picture of your organization and it is incredibly helpful.